cloud-gov/nessus-manager-boshrelease/README.md

 For configuration information, see the spec at `jobs/nessus-manager/spec` and example manifest at `manifests/nessus-manager.yml`.

 Nessus resides on a persistent disk; size the disk accordingly.

-After deployment, the web UI is available at https://NESSUS_MANAGER_IP:8834 (for a `bosh-lite` deployment) with an SSL certificate signed by Nessus Certification Authority.
+After deployment, the web UI is available at https://IP:8834 (with an SSL certificate signed by Nessus Certification Authority.